camunda/feel-scala/docs/versioned_docs/version-1.15/reference/builtin-functions/feel-built-in-functions-temporal.md

 ## month of year()

-Returns the month of the week according to the Gregorian calendar.
+Returns the month of the year according to the Gregorian calendar.
 Note that it always returns the English name of the month.

 - parameters:
   - `date`: date/date-time